 Work injuries are covered by a completely separate system than the civil court.4 It is generally the only remedy for an employee injured at work.
 This system gives the employee some advantages, but at a cost.
 It is no fault, meaning the employee does not have to prove the employer was to blame.
 In return for swift and nearly certain benefits, the employee gives up the right to sue the employer.5

 Employers are required to have workers’ compensation insurance.
 This ensures that every injured employee can obtain timely benefits.
 Employers have to pay the cost of their insurance policy.
 Anything paid to an injured worker is usually the responsibility of the insurance company.

 However, there are certain situations where an employee can sue their employer in civil court, meaning they can bypass the workers’ compensation system.
-This may allow a larger award, which could include pain and suffering, punitive damages, and loss of consortium (companionship).
+This may allow a larger award, which could include

 When employers do something that is not part of the working relationship and the employee is injured, the system does not apply, and the employee has the right to sue employers in civil court.